bacalhau-project/bacalhau/docs/running-node/gpu.md

 ### Unofficial GPU Node Setup

 You should review the documented links above for official install instructions.
-For a quickstart, you can use:
+For a quick start, you can use:

 ```bash
 sudo apt update